Roman–Persian wars: Early Roman–Sasanian conflicts

 Conflict resumed shortly after the overthrow of Parthian rule and Ardashir I's foundation of the Sasanian Empire.
 Ardashir (r.
 226–241) raided Mesopotamia and Syria in 230 and demanded the cession of all the former territories of the Achaemenid Empire.
 After fruitless negotiations, Alexander Severus set out against Ardashir in 232.
 One column of his army marched into Armenia, while two other columns operated to the south and failed.
 In 238–240, towards the end of his reign, Ardashir attacked again, taking several cities in Syria and Mesopotamia, including Carrhae, Nisibis and Hatra.

 The struggle resumed and intensified under Ardashir's successor Shapur I; he invaded Mesopotamia and captured Hatra, a buffer state which had recently shifted its loyalty but his forces were defeated at a battle near Resaena in 243; Carrhae and Nisibis were retaken by the Romans.
 Encouraged by this success, the emperor Gordian III advanced down the Euphrates but was defeated near Ctesiphon in the Battle of Misiche in 244.
-Gordian either died in the battle or was murdered by his own men; Philip became emperor, and paid 500,000 denarii to the Persians in a hastily negotiated a peace settlement.
+Gordian either died in the battle or was murdered by his own men; Philip became emperor, and paid 500,000 denarii to the Persians in a hastily negotiated peace settlement.

 With the Roman Empire debilitated by Germanic invasions and a series of short-term emperors, Shapur I soon resumed his attacks.
 In the early 250s, Philip was involved in a struggle over the control of Armenia; Shapur conquered Armenia and killed its king, defeated the Romans at the Battle of Barbalissos in 253, then probably took and plundered Antioch.
 Between 258 and 260, Shapur captured Emperor Valerian after defeating his army at the Battle of Edessa.
-He advanced into Anatolia but was defeated by Roman forces there; attacks from Odaenathus of Palmyra forced the Persians to withdraw from Roman territory, surrendering Armenia and Antioch.
+He advanced into Anatolia but was defeated by Roman forces there; attacks from Odaenathus of Palmyra forced the Persians to withdraw from Roman territory, surrendering Cappadocia and Antioch.

 In 275 and 282 Aurelian and Probus respectively planned to invade Persia, but they were both murdered before they were able to fulfil their plans.
-In 283 the emperor Carus launched a successful invasion of Persia, sacking its capital, Ctesiphon; they would probably have extended their conquests if Carus had not died in December of the same year.
+In 283 the emperor Carus launched a successful invasion of Persia, sacking its capital, Ctesiphon; he would probably have extended their conquests if Carus had not died in December of the same year.
 His successor Numerian was forced by his own army to retreat, being frightened by the belief that Carus had died of a strike of lightning.